-- 2.1 Students who are away from the UK on the date of the resit examination may exceptionally be permitted to take the examination off campus if: - a. they are paying an international rate fee and are a final year student whose permanent home address is outside of the UK and who would only need to return to take a resit; - b. they are on a University approved placement outside of the UK and have been allowed to proceed to the placement with the requirement to complete the resits during the placement; - they are an exchange student participating in an academic exchange arrangement.
+- 2.1 Students who are away from the UK on the date of the resit examination may exceptionally be permitted to take the examination off campus if: - a. they are paying an international rate fee and are a final year student whose permanent home address is outside of the UK and who would need to return only to take a resit; - b. they are on a University approved placement taking place outside of the UK which is linked to a credit bearing module and have been allowed to proceed to the placement with a requirement to complete the resits during the placement; - c. they are an exchange student participating in an academic exchange arrangement.